Rise to Success: Career Highlights of Kamala Harris

 On January 3, 2011, Kamala Harris took office as attorney general of California, becoming the first woman, African American, and South Asian American to hold the office.

-In 2011, Kamala Harris became the attorney general of California, serving until 2017.
+In 2011, Kamala Harris became the attorney general of California, a position she held until 2017.

-In 2013, after Prop 8 was struck down in Hollingsworth v.
-Perry, Kamala Harris, as California attorney general, ordered the Los Angeles County Clerk's office to "start the marriages immediately" and officiated at the wedding of the plaintiffs.
+In 2013, after Proposition 8 was struck down in Hollingsworth v.
+Perry, as California attorney general, Kamala Harris ordered the Los Angeles County Clerk's office to "start the marriages immediately" and officiated at the wedding of the plaintiffs in the case.

 February 27, 2016: Won California Democratic Party Vote

-On February 27, 2016, Kamala Harris won 78% of the California Democratic Party vote at the party convention, enabling her campaign to receive financial support from the party.
+On February 27, 2016, Kamala Harris won 78% of the California Democratic Party vote at the party convention.

-In 2016, Kamala Harris won the Senate election becoming the second Black woman and first South Asian American U.S. senator.
+In 2016, Kamala Harris won the Senate election and became the junior U.S. senator from California.

 January 3, 2017: Resigned as Attorney General